The New Default. Your hub for building smart, fast, and sustainable AI software

 Weaker offline and hardware access

-The 10-step process for building a mobile app in 2026
+The 10-Step Process for Building a Mobile App in 2026

-1. Identify a problem worth solving
+1. Identify a Problem Worth Solving

-Start with the problem, not the app.
-42% of app failures trace back to builders who never validated a real market need before writing code.
 Before anything else, write down three answers: why you want to build this, what problem it solves, and whether a mobile app is actually the right response.

 Then pressure-test those answers with real users.
 Short, qualitative interviews with 10–15 potential users will tell you more than any survey, and the insights feed directly into scope, security, marketing, and monetization decisions later.
-Stay open to pivoting — the goal is a validated problem, not a rescued idea.

 Pick the metrics that match your model before you ship, so every later decision has something to point at.
-Usual candidates: retention and engagement, user base growth, scalability, and app monetization.
+Usual candidates: retention and engagement, user base growth, scalability, and monetization.
 Vague ambition ("be the next Duolingo") is not a metric.

 Simplicity – an easy-to-use, intuitive app keeps users using it.
 Stability – nobody wants an app that crashes frequently.
 Your app solves a real problem – users stay with an app if it's useful.
 Listening to users – implementing what they ask for and fixing what they report.
 Constant development – adding features and keeping up with new OS versions.

-Two Monterail clients show how to operationalize this.
-ELISA — Easy Live Sales measures success by the revenue impact on the small and medium stores using it; founder Nikolai Aas Pedersen treats doubling a store's weekly sales as the product's north star.
-Admyt, a parking management platform, tracks stickiness instead — they know the average active user returns to the app 4–5 times a month, and that single metric drives their roadmap.
+ELISA – Easy Live Sales measures success by the revenue impact on the small and medium stores using it; founder Nikolai Aas Pedersen treats doubling a store's weekly sales as the product's north star.

 The tooling lesson: instrument early, but lightly.
 One good analytics tool (Amplitude, Mixpanel, or Firebase) beats three overlapping ones that slow the app down.

-3. Research the market and talk to users
+3. Research the Market and Talk to Users

 Market research in 2026 is part desk work, part conversation.
 Desk work gives you the landscape: competitors, pricing, positioning, demographic data.
 Conversations tell you what the landscape feels like from inside a user's day.

 Then go back to users.
-The questions worth asking: Who is the main user and where are they?
-How does the app solve their problem and what do they have to invest to get the benefit?
-Who has tried this before and how can you go further?
-Feed the answers into UX personas — either with a tool like Make My Persona or the three-step approach in The Role of User Persona in the Product Design Process.
+The questions worth asking: who is the main user and where are they?
+How does the app solve their problem, and what does the user have to invest to get the benefit?
+Who has tried this before, and how can you go further?

-4. Scope the feature set and write requirements
+4. Scope the Feature Set and Write Requirements

 Turn user insight into a ranked feature list, then use that list to define wireframes and a Minimum Viable Product.
 The MVP exists to test assumptions against real behavior, not to ship every idea in the backlog.
-Expect the scope to shrink as testing exposes what users actually need versus what you assumed.

 Two decisions collide here: who builds the app, and what it runs on.

 On the team side, the question is in-house versus external partner.
 An external partner brings immediate bench depth and cost transparency; an in-house team is slower to stand up but owns the long game.
-Choosing the right software development company walks through the evaluation criteria.

 On the platform side, the numbers look like this in 2026: